chris-washington/vue-form/docs/guides/README.md

 ## Quick start

 Once the plugin is installed, VRXForm objects can be created in a component.
-Below, is a step by step guide for creating a new form with Vue form validations.
+Below, is a step by step guide for creating a new form with VRx Form validations.
 For the purposes of the quick start guide, it will walk through creating a message form.

 ### Form creation
 First, create the form and add the `v-form` directive: